The CAT 2017 DI and LR sets were tougher than the sets on CAT 2016.

 Again a very standard arrangement type of a situation that is not very far away from one’s comfort zone.

-The questions while asked in a non-standard way, they still indicate that it is a closed set more or less.
+The questions while asked in a non-standard way, still indicate that it is a closed set more or less.

 Also, it does not look like something that will not take a lot of time since it is only 5 people and 5 cities.